The influence of packing protocol, size ratio, and pore structure on fractal exponents in dense polydisperse packings: Conclusions

 The model of dense packing of a specified set of disks states \cite{cherny23,cherny24} that all three exponents $D_{\mathrm{f}}$, $\alpha$, and $D$ (for the mass-radius relation, structure factor, and power-law distribution, respectively) coincide if the packing is random, the density is high, and the size ratio $R/a$ is sufficiently large.
 Deviations from this behaviour indicate a violation of at least one of the above conditions.

 The results obtained agree with this statement, see Table \ref{tab:exponents}.
-The DT and RSA protocols are random by construction, and if the other conditions are fulfilled then indeed we have $D_{\mathrm{f}}=\alpha=D$ within computational error.
+The DT and RSA protocols are random by construction, and if the other conditions are fulfilled then indeed we have $D_{\mathrm{f}}=\alpha=D$ within computational error. {The key parameter, responsible for the coincidence of the exponents, is the packing fraction, whose critical value is found to be about $\phi_{\mathrm{c}}\simeq 0.95$.
+When $\phi> \phi_{\mathrm{c}}$, the exponents coincide}.

 The exponents for the CP protocol are inconsistent and lack universality, since the exponents depend on the initial packing conditions and the size ratio (see Sec.~\ref{sec:CPP300}).
 The inconsistency can be explained by the presence of relatively large cavities in the packing (see Fig.~\ref{fig:methods}b), while jamming per se has no significant effect on the fractal properties (see the discussion in Sec.~\ref{sec:CPP300}).
 The effect of the cavities is twofold: it reduces both packing fraction and randomness of the CP packings.

-To study the effect of cavities, an algorithm was developed to obtain the pore size distribution (see Sec.~\ref{sec:pores} and Table~\ref{tab:pores}).
-The combined distribution $N(r) + N_\mathrm{p}(r)$ of both disks and pores obeys a power law with exponent $\alpha_\mathrm{c}$.
-Within numerical error, it coincides with the fractal exponent $\alpha$ of the structure factor for all the protocols studied.
-As one can see, the CP packing stands out because, first, there are large cavities (the fourth column of the table), and, second, the exponent of the pore size distribution $\alpha_\mathrm{p}$ is suppressed, which leads to a decrease in the exponent $\alpha_\mathrm{c}$.
+To study the effect of cavities, we developed an algorithm to obtain the pore size distribution (see Sec.~\ref{sec:pores} and Table~\ref{tab:pores}).
+The combined distribution $N(r) + N_\mathrm{p}(r)$ of both disks and pores obeys a power law with exponent $D_\mathrm{c}$.
+Within numerical error, it coincides with the fractal exponent $\alpha$ of the structure factor for {almost all the packings} studied.

-Nevertheless, the numerical results reveal a clear tendency of the fractal exponents to approach $D_f = \alpha = D$ with increasing size ratio, pointing to a common asymptotic behaviour for different packing protocols.
-However, due to the rapidly increasing computational cost at large $R/a$, this asymptotic limit cannot be accessed directly in the present simulations.
+The numerical results reveal a clear tendency of the fractal exponents to approach $D_\mathrm{f} = \alpha = D$ with increasing size ratio, pointing to a common asymptotic behaviour for different packing protocols. {For the CP protocol, the exponent $\alpha$ becomes closer to $D$ as the size ratio increases (see Table \ref{tab:exponents}); however, the gap $D-\alpha$ grows with fixed $R/a$ and increasing $D$.
+It is found (see Sec.~\ref{sec:num_pores}) that the relative number of large pores $N_\mathrm{p}(d)/N$ controls the deviation of the exponent $\alpha$ from the exponent $D$ in the CP protocol: the larger $N_\mathrm{p}(d)/N$, the greater the deviation $D - \alpha$.
+We also conclude that the closer $D$ is to $2$, the higher $R/a$ must be to make $\alpha$ closer to $D$.}